brz1409/VanillaNeRF/README.md

 This repository implements a compact version of **Neural Radiance Fields** (NeRF) in PyTorch.
 It is intended as an educational resource that exposes all moving parts of a basic NeRF setup with clear code and extensive comments.

-The project covers the full pipeline from loading a small Blender-style dataset to training a network that synthesises new views of the scene.
+The project covers the full pipeline from loading an LLFF dataset with `poses_bounds.npy` to training a network that synthesises new views of the scene.

 ## Installation